 - (A) No land development shall be permitted on lots which do not have either frontage on a public road or public waters or access to such a road or waters by means of a permanent easement or right-of-way.
-Such easement or right-of-way shall be at least 50 feet in width. - (B) The Greensboro Selectboard must approve access to a town highway (a curb cut).
-Driveways are to be located at least 100 feet from the center point of an intersection; the Selectboard may, at its discretion, deviate from this provision if deemed necessary for road safety or if a driveway closer to an intersection does not present a safety hazard. - (C) The Vermont Agency of Transportation must approve access to a state highway. - (D) Recreational easements have no width requirement.
+Such easement or right-of-way shall be at least 50 feet in width. - (B) The Vermont Agency of Transportation must approve access to a state highway before Town permits can be issued. - (C) The Greensboro Selectboard must approve access to a town highway (a curb cut).
+Driveways are to be located at least 100 feet from the center point of an intersection; the Selectboard may, at its discretion, deviate from this provision if deemed necessary for road safety or if a driveway closer to an intersection does not present a safety hazard. - (D) Recreational easements have no width requirement.